highcharts/highcharts/docs/dashboards/datagrid-component.md

 ```
 To see more options available for the DataGrid Component, click [here](https://api.highcharts.com/dashboards/#interfaces/Dashboards_Components_DataGridComponent_DataGridComponentOptions.Options).

-See the summarized JS code needed to create a simple datagrid:
+See the summarized JS code needed to create a simple DataGrid:
 ```js
 Dashboards.board('container', {
     dataPool: {